Warakorn - Fotolia

 Some drivers attempt to fight back, according to Amany Elbanna, associate professor of information systems at Royal Holloway, University of London.

 Through her research with Uber drivers, she has found that some use software on their phones to say they have completed a job before they arrive or to accept incoming jobs automatically.
-Others stay just outside “virtual taxi ranks” zones at airports, where drivers are placed in a queue before being allocated jobs, aiming to get work faster.
+Others stay just outside “virtual taxi rank” zones at airports, where drivers are placed in a queue before being allocated jobs, aiming to get work faster.

 Even so, Uber retains most of the power.
 Elbanna says the company could give drivers more control of how they work by providing the approximate start and end points of the next job offered, which would allow a driver who wants to stop working shortly to refuse a long trip.
 Instead it punishes those who reject too much work.